RichardFranksComputer/fdny_info/livesplit/readme.md

 - Add IsLoading block to detect when in menu after level complete
 - Determine if audio complete register has a different value after each level
 - If not, determine flow for detecting level has ended
+- Look in genesis.dll to find how console messages are logged and see if it can be monitored

 ## Quick Start - Editing in GitHub